-- Considering whether any aspects of the subject curriculum need to be adapted to accommodate remote learning whilst ensuring curriculum continuity is not compromised. - Directing teachers teaching their subject remotely to make sure all work set is appropriate and consistent for all classes in all year groups. - Working with other subject leads and senior leaders to make sure work set remotely across all subjects is appropriate and consistent, and deadlines are being set an appropriate distance away from each other. - Monitoring the remote work set by teachers in their subject through quality assurance of Satchel One, Google Classroom and YouTube.
+- Considering whether any aspects of the subject curriculum need to be adapted to accommodate remote learning whilst ensuring curriculum continuity is not compromised. - Directing teachers teaching their subject remotely to make sure all work set is appropriate and consistent for all classes in all year groups. - Working with other subject leads and senior leaders to make sure work set remotely across all subjects is appropriate and consistent, and deadlines are being set an appropriate distance away from each other. - Monitoring the remote work set by teachers in their subject.
 Line Managers will review with subject leads. - Alerting teachers to resources they can use to teach their subject remotely. - Supporting teachers with training to deliver effective remote education in their subject. - Adapting assessment in their subject area as required for remote learning, whilst ensuring the normal assessment cycles are followed. - Completing assessment reports for each year group according to the assessment calendar.